Tonsillitis

 Moenchengladbach, NW, DE

-Jochen Windfuhr practices in Moenchengladbach, Germany.
+Jochen Windfuhr practices practicing medicine in Moenchengladbach, Germany.
 Mr. Windfuhr is rated as an Elite expert by MediFind in the treatment of Tonsillitis.
-His top areas of expertise are Tonsillitis, Perichondritis, Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus Infections, Adenoidectomy, and Laryngectomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Tonsillitis, Perichondritis, Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus Infections, Adenoidectomy, and Laryngectomy.

 What is the outlook (prognosis) for Tonsillitis?